What is Alzheimer’s?

 Foods to eat to reduce your risk of Alzheimer’s.

 Obviously, eat at least 5 fruits and vegetables a day.

 Again, my research takes me to the advice of following a Mediterranean diet.
 This diet includes fruit, vegetables, legumes, fish, unsaturated fats like olive oil and low amounts of red meat, eggs and desserts.
 Also, eat foods that contain omega-3 fatty acids.

 - ‘White’ foods like pasta, cake, rice, bread and anything that is high in sugar.
 These foods cause a spike in insulin production and sends toxins to the brain.

-Sadly, my partner’s mother died recently of Alzheimer’s.
+Sadly, my partner’s mother died last year of Alzheimer’s.
 (See photo below).

 She had an active life and loved travelling.
 She went to New York with her family for her 80th birthday.
 Then, a couple of years later, she was diagnosed with it.